A brief history

 The University of Wollongong has chosen royal blue gowns for all its graduates.
 The hoods, originally a useful head cover, are now worn over the shoulders and are lined with different coloured silks and trims.
 Since 1600 a graduates hood colour has denoted her or his university and degree.
 The headwear worn by graduates dates back to 17th century Oxford and Cambridge: degree graduates wear blue, tasselled trenchers or mortar boards while doctoral graduates wear black, velvet Tudor bonnets with coloured tassels.

 The Academic Procession on its way to the University Hall

-The ceremony is presided over by the Chancellor of the University, Ms Jillian Broadbent AO, the Deputy Chancellor, Mr Noel Cornish AM or the Vice-Chancellor, Professor Paul Wellings CBE.
+The ceremony is presided over by the Chancellor of the University, Ms Jillian Broadbent AO, the Deputy Chancellors, Mr Noel Cornish AM, Dr Elizabeth Magassy or the Vice-Chancellor, Professor Paul Wellings CBE.

 Chancellor of the University, Ms Jillian Broadbent AO with a former guest speaker,

 The first Wollongong degrees were conferred by the University of New South Wales, which offered courses at Wollongong from 1951.
 The Wollongong University College, established in 1962, became the independent University of Wollongong in 1975.
 Since its foundation, the University has awarded over 139,000 degrees and diplomas.